Table of Contents

 System Language

 Game Boy Advance consoles did not have a system language.
-The language in the game depended solely on the cartridge, so it was always Chinese when it came to iQue cartridges.
+The language depended on the cartridge. iQue cartridges were targeted at the China market, so they were Chinese.

 Regional Restrictions

-There were no regional restrictions in this family of consoles.
-All iQue Game Boy Advance consoles could run Nintendo Game Boy Advance cartridges.
+There were no regional restrictions in this family of consoles. iQue Game Boy Advance consoles could run standard Nintendo Game Boy Advance cartridges, and Nintendo GBA consoles could run iQue cartridges.

 Backward Compatibility